-Johnstown Housing Authority is a public housing agency in Johnstown, Pennsylvania that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of November 17th, 2018, Johnstown Housing Authority has 1 waiting lists that are open now or opening soon.
+Johnstown Housing Authority is a Public Housing Agency in Johnstown, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of September 18th, 2019, Johnstown Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 How To Apply to the Public Housing Waiting List

 The Johnstown Housing Authority (JHA) Public Housing waiting list is currently open, since at least August, 2018, until further notice.
 Waiting lists for a specific community or bedroom size may be closed.

 The JHA offers 11 Public Housing communities with 521 units dedicated to elderly/disabled households, and 983 units for families.
 A complete list of of each community can be found here.